 Relax at the Zrinjevac park

-This lovely park in the city center is a great place to relax from an exhausting day, especially during the warm months when it becomes a perfect green oasis in the middle of the city.
+The lovely Zrinjevac park in the very center is a great place to relax from an exhausting day, especially during the warm months when it becomes a perfect green oasis in the middle of the city.
 During the Christmas time it’s where the most iconic part of the Christmas market is held.
-The whole park gets covered in lights which make super romantic winter atmposhere.
+The whole park gets covered in lights which make super romantic winter atmosphere.

 It’s time for a night out